 Go green at a coastal farm in Scotland

-Tobermory on the Isle of Mull in Scotland, image credited to Ken Willetts from Flickr.
+Tobermory on the Isle of Mull in Scotland, Ken Willetts on Flickr.

 Head to the quaint Isle of Mull off the west coast of Scotland, and you’ll find Treshnish and Haunn Cottages on a coastal farm near Calgary Beach.
 The snug cottages are carefully run to minimise their impact on the environment while providing guests with a relaxing place to stay.
 Surrounded by the beautiful countryside of the Scottish island, their setting is rich in bio-diversity and boasts amazing views of the surrounding landscape.
 Even better, the sustainable cottages have been awarded a gold commendation by eco-grading firm Green Tourism for their efforts.